 This easy Mediterranean pesto pasta salad recipe comes together in minutes and is perfect to go along with that summer BBQ!
 It’s loaded with lots of delicious ingredients, like basil pesto, black olives, sun-dried tomatoes, artichokes and feta.
 It’s sure to disappear fast!

 Hi friends!
 Sharing a super simple pesto pasta salad recipe.
-Well, not just any pasta salad recipe … a Mediterranean pasta salad with feta, to be exact.
+Well, not just any pasta salad recipe.
+It’s a Mediterranean pasta salad with feta.
+So yummy!

 What I love about this time of year is the casual cooking, especially being out on the deck grilling and taking in the lovely weather (when we can here in Newfoundland).